Customer Service

 Written by Anastasiia Khlystova

 Mobile developers usually think about mobile app support only when they start receiving negative feedback and smashing user reviews.
-That’s when they realize that their customers actually do have problems with the app and would like them to be addressed and resolved promptly.
+That’s when they realize that their users actually do have problems with the app and would like them to be addressed and resolved promptly.

 By then, it’s usually too late, though.
 You’ve already lost valuable clients and spoiled your internet image.